rec/jacktrip/documentation/git/cheatsheet.md

 New branches are usually based on the branch `jacktrip/dev`, which we call the **dev branch**.

+### The typical workflow for JT

+1. Check out a fresh branch
+2. Make some changes and test them
+3. Organize the changes into one or more commits
+4. Push the commits to the origin
+5. Request a pull request
+6. Push some fixup commits on the end
+7. Success!

 ## A. Check out a fresh branch for new work

-You should get used to creating a new branch

     git status  # If there is anything here *do not continue*